Though few know his name and his life ended in tragedy, Rod Ansell proved to be more incredible than "Crocodile" Dundee ever was.

 Those who got to know “the real Crocodile Dundee,” a unique but frayed man, described him as wild and unpredictable as he was tough and resourceful.
 “I didn’t know Ansell really well, but I’d met him a few times,” former reporter Chips Mackinolty told the Herald Sun.
 “He was tough as nails… an extraordinary person at that level, but it ended up in tears.”

-After this look at Rod Ansell, read up on five fascinating people who inspired your favorite fictional characters.
+After this look at Rod Ansell, the real “Crocodile Dundee,” read up on five fascinating people who inspired your favorite fictional characters.
 Then, discover five astounding survival stories that prove that death is only an option.